th30ldman/s3h/README.md

 Terse instructions:

-On the
+On the host you ssh from:

 - sshrc, place in ~/.ssh/rc
 - config, customize and  merge in ~/.ssh/config
 - s3h, place in ~/bin or anywhere else in your exec path
 - place a suitable tmux.conf on the remote hosts.
   (See included, and customize)
-- Include s3h.sh somewhere in your shell configuration.
 - mkdir .ssh/control-master

+On the hosts that you ssh to:
+- Include s3h.sh somewhere in your shell config (.bashrc, .profile)

 - Make sure that remote hosts have proper authorized keys, and ssh agent is running.
 It works without, but you'll be typing passphrases